filimon-danopoulos/SevenMinutes/README.md

 #Contribution
 I have absolutely no idea how you should get this project to work if you want to clone it.
 I am not a Java-developer so the environment is confusing and alien.
 I used IntelliJ IDEA version 12.1.4 if that is of any help.
-Don't bother me with questions regarding get things up and running because I would probably not know the answer.
+Don't bother me with questions regarding how to get things up and running because I would probably not know the answer.

 #License and the like